GoLand integrates with the Pug (Jade) template engine that transforms Pug (Jade) files into HTML.

 If the Auto-save edited files to trigger the watcher checkbox is selected, the File Watcher is invoked as soon as any changes are made to the source code.

-If the Auto-save edited files to trigger the watcher checkbox is cleared, the File Watcher is started upon save ( , Ctrl+S) or when you move focus from GoLand (upon frame deactivation).
+If the Auto-save edited files to trigger the watcher checkbox is cleared, the File Watcher is started upon save ( , Control+S) or when you move focus from GoLand (upon frame deactivation).

 Learn more from File Watchers.